message-manager-discord/bot/docs/features/slash.md

 {% endhint %}

 Message Manager supports some of it's commands as slash commands.
-The commands are avaliable though an opt in beta test.
+The commands are available though an opt in beta test.
 To join the beta test join the [support server](https://discord.gg/xFZu29t) and follow the instructions there.